kodcast/PasseMonTruc_Connector/README.md

 ### 📌 Description

-**DjHeros Connector** is a plugin for Nicotine+ that allows you to automatically search and download audio files based on predefined criteria.
+**PasseMonTruc Connector** is a plugin for Nicotine+ that allows you to automatically search and download audio files based on predefined criteria.
 It use [Passe Mon Truc](https://passemontruc.kodcast.com) service to simplify track retrieval.

 ### 🚀 Features